Foreign Travel

 International Travel and Export Controls

 The University Ethics and Compliance Office is producing a series of 5-minute animated videos on important compliance topics for employees traveling internationally.
 These are not training videos.
 The intent is to promote awareness so employees will know when to seek additional guidance.
-Each video is accompanied by a printable resource page that provides links to important resources and points of contact to answer any follow up questions.

 Chicago - International Travel and Export Controls